madewithbytes/madewithbytes.com/content/writing/2020-01-02-generating-heatmap-from-open-data-using-python.md

 <img src="/images/posts/oaxaca-full-map.png" alt="Oaxaca state heatmap." />

 <p>
-    Cool, but still is not quite there yet.
+    Cool, but it's still is not quite there yet.
 </p>

 <p>
-    Rendering all the municipalities adds a bit of noise to the map and doesn't quite show the story we want to tell.
-The number of native speakers per municipality in Oaxaca state.
+    Rendering all the municipalities adds a bit of noise to the map and doesn't quite show the story we want to tell: The number of native speakers per municipality in Oaxaca state.
 Let's fix that.
 </p>